anderium/anderium.github.io/programming/piet/readme.md

 where each codel (square group of pixels) has a meaning depending on transitions to its neighbours.
 There is also an ASCII implementation, but developing with this is obviously less exciting.

-You can find a great editor on [piet.bubbler.one], thanks Bubbler-4!
+You can find a great editor on [piet.bubbler.blue], thanks Bubbler-4!

 ## Example program